PreibischLab/preibisch-labsite/microscopy_club.md

 ---

 <div class="micro-club-description">
 	<p>The aim of our club is to bring together people who do microscopy or want to learn about it.
-Our club is highly interdisciplinary: we have physicists, biologists, computer scientists, and DIY geeks among us.
-We meet monthly and talk about ray and wave optics, old and new microscopy methods, fluorescent probes, cameras, objectives, etc. Volunteer and guest speakers are very welcome! </p>
+Our club is highly interdisciplinary: we are physicists, biologists, computer scientists, and DIY geeks.
+We meet monthly and talk about ray and wave optics, old and new microscopy methods, fluorescent probes, cameras, objectives, etc. Volunteers and guest speakers are welcome! </p>
 	<p>To subscribe to the mailing list, write an email to <a href="mailto:nikita.vladimirov@mdc-berlin.de" target="_blank">Nikita Vladimirov</a>.
 To unsubscribe, write an empty email with subject “unsubscribe”. </p>
-	<p> Contact the club admin (NV) for access to presentations. </p>
 </div>

 <div class="row">